adafruit/asf4/README.md

 Branch `master-bugfixes` is a branch from `master` that contains bugfixes needed by potentially all users of ASF4.

 ## Project Branches
 These branches contain enhancements for specific Adafruit projects and families of products.
+A project would typically use a git submodule that points to commits in its project branch.

 * `circuitpython` - Changes needed for https://github.com/adafruit/circuitpython